Changes coming 1 July 2025

 Once approved, licences can only be used within the conditions they were approved for.

-You need to apply for an amendment to your licence if you are:
+You must apply for an amendment to your licence if you’re:

-• changing, adding or removing influential persons or close associates
+• changing, adding or removing influential people or close associates

 • changing or dissolving a partnership